fpsvogel/reading/doc/csv-format-guide.md

 <!-- omit in toc -->
 # How to format your CSV file

 Welcome!
 This is a guide to setting up your own CSV reading log to be parsed by the Reading gem.
 If you want the quickest start possible, download and edit [the reading.csv template](https://github.com/fpsvogel/reading/blob/main/doc/reading.csv), which includes the examples below, and you can refer to the notes below as needed.
-Then see [the "Usage" section in the README](https://github.com/fpsvogel/reading/blob/main/README.md#usage) for how to parse the CSV file.
+Then see [the "Usage" section in the README](https://github.com/fpsvogel/reading/blob/main/README.md#usage) for how to use the gem to parse the CSV file.

 ### Table of contents
 - [Basics](#basics)